 8. ARPBEST 25X50 High Definition Monocular

-The twist-up eyecup makes this high-end monocular really convenient to use for everyone, and it's especially useful for those who wear glasses.
+Its twist-up eyecup makes this high-tech monocular extremely user-friendly for everyone, but it's especially beneficial for individuals who wear glasses.

 PROS